SecretChainGirl-Foundation/developer-secret-network-tutorial/README.md

 ![](images/secretdev-startup-1.png)

 After initializing and validating the genesis file you can see the network starting and blocks getting committed.
-Included in the startup is an HTTP REST server that can be accessed via `localhost` on port *1337*.
+Included in the startup is an HTTP REST server (also known as the LCD or Light Client Daemon) that can be accessed via `localhost` on port *1337*.

+## Query the Latest Block

 ![](images/secretdev-startup-2.png)

-To check out the LCD (light client daemon) use the `curl` command to view the latest block.
+Use the REST API to view the latest block information.

 ```bash
 curl http://localhost:1337/blocks/latest